jason-me/bitcoin-universal-design/principles.md

 ### [Robust](https://www.w3.org/TR/WCAG22/#robust)
 Content must be robust enough to be reliably interpreted by a wide range of user agents and assistive technologies, both current and future.
 This requires clean code that follows standards and is compatible with evolving tools and technologies.

-These principles align perfectly with Bitcoin design needs - creating interfaces that all users can perceive, operate, understand, and access using diverse tools.
+These principles align well with Bitcoin design needs - creating interfaces that all users can perceive, operate, understand, and access using diverse tools.

 ## Security Through Accessibility